-The CSMP will be implemented during the Construction, Operations and Closure phases.
-The CSMP will be provided to the Agency and Indigenous groups prior to construction.
-Known and as-yet unknown sites (as identified by the chance find procedure) potentially affected by Project activities will be monitored as described in Section 10.1.
+Known and as-yet unknown sites (as identified by the chance find procedure) potentially affected by Project activities will be monitored as described in Section 10.2.
 Monitoring records will be maintained and reporting will be conducted as described in Section 11.
 Indigenous group representatives and/or Indigenous Knowledge Holders will be invited to be involved, and/or, identify representatives who will be involved, in the implementation of the CSMP.
+The CSMP will be provided to the EAO, IAAC, EMLI, ENV, Indigenous groups and FLNRORD prior to commencement of construction.